Rise to Success: Career Highlights of Danica Patrick

 In 2018, Danica Patrick competed at the Daytona 500 and the Indianapolis 500 before officially retiring from racing.

-In August 2019, Danica Patrick launched a weekly podcast called Pretty Intense, where she discusses success, spirituality, and consciousness with guests.
+In August 2019, Danica Patrick launched a weekly podcast called Pretty Intense in which she discusses success, spirituality, and consciousness with guests.

 In 2022, Danica Patrick was a guest color commentator for the NASCAR Cup Series races at Las Vegas and Phoenix for Fox.